jasonliang-dev/spry/musings.md

   - If compiled online, how in the name of heck would I do this?
 Just write multiple versions per backend?
   - If compiled offline, just use `sokol-shdc`?
 But how would uniforms work?
+- Async file loading
+  - Promises?
+Threads/channels?
+Callbacks?
+A combination of the three?
-- Networking
+- Android support
-  - HTTP?
-UDP with enet?
-LuaSocket?
-- MobDebug (requires LuaSocket)
+- Add debugger breakpoints on error.
+Is it even possible?

 ## `defer` and RAII